sucessonarede/dermaplastica/replit.md

 # Dermalift - Aesthetic Clinic Management Platform

+## Recent Changes

+### October 7, 2025
+- **Fixed registration bug**: Corrected user registration flow to properly save the user's name field to the database.
+The backend route was validating the name but not passing it to the createUser function, causing a database constraint violation (500 error).

 ## Overview

 Dermalift is a B2B SaaS platform designed for managing aesthetic clinics.
 The application provides comprehensive tools for patient management (CRM), dynamic quote generation, procedure tracking, and business intelligence reporting.
 Built as a full-stack TypeScript application, it uses a modern React frontend with Express backend architecture.